-Using the strategic plan as a guide, continue conversations with Xavier University of Louisiana (XULA), Tulane University, and LSU Health and the proposed education and workforce development advisory working group to align on a district-wide research strategy that would also advance institutional interests and priorities.
+With the BioDistrict serving as a neutral convener and facilitator, formalize an anchor institution network within the district that convenes the district's research institutions and health systems, including Xavier University of Louisiana (XULA), Tulane University, LSU Health.
+LCMC Health, Ochsner Health, LCRC, UMC, the New Orleans VA Medical Center to align on a district-wide research strategy that would also advance institutional interests and priorities.